bullmoose20/MK-Docs/docs/komet/guides/scheduling.md

               ![task-scheduler](images/scheduling-03-task-scheduler-main.png)

-        4. Give the task a name, in this example `Background Komet` and then select "Next"
+        4. Give the task a name, in this example `Background Kometa` and then select "Next"

               ![task-scheduler](images/scheduling-06-basic-task-02.png)

-        5. Choose the frequency that Komet should run and then select "Next", `When the computer starts` is recommended.
+        5. Choose the frequency that Kometa should run and then select "Next", `When the computer starts` is recommended.

               ![task-scheduler](images/scheduling-06-basic-task-03.png)